accessibility-exchange/co-design/src/steps/consulting-team-and-organization-connect.md

   * How to best engage them
   * What makes them comfortable
-  * What resources they need to be supported (ex. software licenses, note taking services,  support people, etc)
+  * What resources they need to be supported (ex. software licenses, note-taking services,  support people, etc)
   * What happens if the feedback is interrupted for unforeseen reasons
 * Organizations can also do some of this work beforehand by asking community groups and nonprofits
+* Have a process support person to make sure the consultation process is ethical and equitable

 ### Provide detailed orientation of the project